malasie/malasie/README.md

 <p> My free time I usually spend listening to music.
 I like drawing and trying diffrent creative things as well. </br>
 I believe that being open to learning and trying new hobbies help us improve as a person.
 All gained knowleage and skills can be found usefull. </br>
 That's why I love trying out new things a lot. </br>
-I love learning new languages and currently I'm learning Korean. </br>
+I love learning new languages and currently I'm learning Korean. </br></p>
-One thing I'm curious about lately is game development and would like to see and learn the process of creating computer games. </p>

 <!--
 **malasie/malasie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.